Ted Bundy continues to haunt our dreams. Netflix is counting on it.

 Michaud, who met with Bundy on multiple occasions in 1980 while the killer sat on Florida’s death row, said listening to him talk — usually in the third person — “required a kind of disassociation.”

-“I was shocked [during the conversations], because I was naive.
+“I was shocked, because I was naive.
 I didn’t know what a sociopath or a psychopath was, somebody who can talk about murder with complete dispassion and lack of remorse,” said Michaud, 70.
 “That really jolted me.”

 After particularly stomach-churning conversations with Bundy, Michaud would “vomit all the way home,” finding himself “physically revolted” by his interlocutor's heinous crimes and emotionless braggadocio.